iainurquhart/embed_code/README.md

 To achieve this in EE templates:

-1. Loop through grid rows and create EE snippets with each grid row, for example {image:1}, {image:2} etc.
+1. Loop through Grid rows and create EE snippets with each Grid row, for example {image:1}, {image:2} etc.
 2. Replace any instances of the created snippets with the values/markup you define, template side.

 ### Grid configuration

-Create a grid field with the short name of `content_images`.
+Create a Grid field with the short name of `content_images`.
 Add 4 cells which will contain the embed code, layout options, the image upload/select, and an optional caption.

 ![Field Settings](http://f.cl.ly/items/1F033L1s0L1k0z1I3m25/Image%202014-09-02%20at%2012.26.35%20pm.png)